saitctf/CTFd-EC2-Challenges/README.md

 1. Go to Admin → Challenges → Create
 2. Select "EC2" as the challenge type
-3. Choose an EC2 instance from the dropdown
+3. Choose an AMI from the dropdown
+4. Select a subnet for the instance
-4. Configure instance settings (type, security group, key pair)
+5. Configure instance settings (type, security group, key pair)
-5. Add a setup script if needed
+6. Add a setup script if needed
-6. Set auto-stop time (default: 30 minutes)
+7. Set auto-termination time (default: 30 minutes)
-7. Save the challenge
+8. Save the challenge

 ### User Experience

-1. Users click "Start Challenge" to launch an EC2 instance
+1. Users click "Start Challenge" to launch a new EC2 instance from AMI
-2. A spinner shows while the instance starts
+2. A spinner shows while the instance launches
 3. Once running, the public IP is displayed
 4. Users can SSH into the instance to solve the challenge
-5. Instances automatically stop after the configured time
+5. Instances automatically terminate after the configured time

 ## API Endpoints